 We can attest to how somatic movement exercises offer relief from painful movement habits and will help you to move gracefully while in an aging body.
 Check out this blog post to learn more.

 If you are experiencing pelvic pain, urinary leakage, constipation, sexual dysfunction, and you are nervous about pelvic floor physical therapy, feel free to call or text us at (510) 788 - 1299.
-You can also book a discovery call here
+You can also submit an inquiry form or book a discovery call here.

 About the Author